- Admissions & Aid

 In addition to dozens of organized clubs and many, many planned activities, there are plenty of open spaces where students can spend time with friends, study or just relax.
 There is cardio equipment, weights, and basketball and racquetball courts in the Griffin Complex, as well as outdoor tennis and basketball courts, baseball and softball fields, and open field areas where students can play soccer, lacrosse, field hockey or flag football.
 In addition to our 19 NCAA Division III athletic teams, we also have a growing and very popular intramural sports program.

-Our free shuttle service, the Griffin Loop, gives students access to transportation to local shopping and dining areas.
-A local train to Philadelphia is within minutes of campus, and the trip into the city takes about 30 minutes.
-(Please note: Due to COVID-19, the Griffin Loop will not be available during the 2020-2021 academic year.)
+Plus, a local train to Philadelphia is within minutes of campus, and the trip into the city takes about 30 minutes.

 Making sure the campus is safe and secure is one of our top priorities, and we’re very proud of our record in this area.
 Our Office of Public Safety is located in St. Brigid Hall and is open 24 hours a day, seven days a week.
 Public Safety officers patrol the campus throughout the day and night, and we have a close relationship with the local police department.
 In fact, the current Chief of Police at the Lower Gwynedd Police Department is a GMercyU grad!